 Members now need to provide us with the following before we can sign-off on a Club Permit Application Form.

 - The new club permit application form (original to be signed by the club).
 Click Here for this form.
 The CPS application must be signed and dated by the applicant before it is sent to PCV.

 - The Vehicle Eligibility form (original to be signed by the club) Click Here for this form.

 - The original of a valid Road Worthy Certificate.

-- The original of a valid VASS Certificate (when applicable).
+- When applicable, the original of a valid VASS Certificate.

 - Proof of ownership of the vehicle.
 A copy of an original document showing applicants name as the new owner and the previous owners details is sufficent.

 - Stamped self addressed envelope for return of all the documents.